owntone/owntone-server/docs/advanced/outputs-alsa.md

 laudio: Available ALSA playback mixer(s) on hw:2 CARD=Seri (Plantronics Blackwire 3210 Seri): 'Sidetone' 'Headset'
 ```

-Using the information above, we can see 3 soundcards that we could use with OwnTone with the first soundcard having a number of seperate mixer devices (volume control) for headphone and the interal speakers - we'll configure the server to use both these and also the E30 device.
-The server configuration for theese multiple outputs would be:
+Using the information above, we can see 3 sound cards that we could use with OwnTone with the first sound card having a number of separate mixer devices (volume control) for headphone and the internal speakers - we'll configure the server to use both these and also the E30 device.
+The server configuration for these multiple outputs would be:

 ```
 # using ALSA device alias where possible